 How did you manage the days where you just wanted to go out and spend money?

 I love shopping, brunch and happy hour.
 Saying “no” to those things was difficult and it actually caused some friends to withdraw from our relationship.
-But I knew if I wanted to be successful I had to do things different.
-On days when it was just unbearable I’d go online, shop for items I wanted to buy, put those items in my cart and I would just leave them there.
+But I knew if I wanted to be successful I had to do things differently.
+On days when it was just unbearable, I’d go online, shop for items I wanted to buy, put those items in my cart and I would just leave them there.

 What would be your money advice to your 21 year old self?

 Two things I would tell younger self: “Do not buy that Altima with a 12% interest rate.
 You live in Chicago.
 You can take the train” and “Do not move into your own apartment until you have paid off your student loans.
 Compound interest is not your friend unless it’s being earned in a retirement fund.”

 What steps are you taking to ensure you meet your ultimate savings goals?